deleeuwj1/CS1XA3/README.md

 Session: Winter 2018

 ## Assign1
- - This folder contains ProjectAnalyze.sh and a README.md file describing how it is used.
+ - This directory contains ProjectAnalyze.sh and a README.md file describing how it is used.
  - ProjectAnalyze.sh is a script that performs the requirements of the assignment:
     1. Checks if your remote and local repositories are up to date.
     2. Puts all uncommitted changes in a file **changes.log**.